Tearsheet

 AI Analysis | Feedback

-Mr. Smith has served as President and Chief Executive Officer of Piedmont Realty Trust since July 2019 and as a Director since 2019.
-He joined Piedmont in 2012 as Senior Vice President.
-Prior to his promotion to CEO, he served as Chief Investment Officer for four years and as Executive Vice President of Piedmont's Northeast Region.
-Before joining Piedmont, Mr. Smith was an Executive Director with Morgan Stanley in the Real Estate Investment Banking division, where he advised a wide range of public and private real estate clients on over $80 billion of transactions and financings, including mergers and acquisitions.
-He possesses approximately 20 years of entity and asset-level real estate transaction experience across North America and Asia.
+Mr. Smith has served as President and Chief Executive Officer of Piedmont Realty Trust since July 2019, and as a director since 2019.
+Before becoming CEO, he was the company's Chief Investment Officer for four years.
+Prior to joining Piedmont in 2012, Mr. Smith was an Executive Director with Morgan Stanley in the Real Estate Investment Banking division, where he provided advisory services to a wide range of public and private real estate clients.
+He brings approximately 20 years of real estate transaction experience across North America and Asia.
+His professional network includes private and public pension equity investors and top-tier investment bankers.

-Ms. Moon has served as Chief Accounting Officer of Piedmont since 2007, Executive Vice President since 2025, and Treasurer since 2023.
-She has over thirty years of experience with accounting and reporting for public companies and is responsible for all treasury, general ledger accounting, SEC, and tax reporting functions at Piedmont.
-Before joining Piedmont, Ms. Moon was Vice President and Chief Accounting Officer at Piedmont's former advisor, where her responsibilities included general ledger accounting, financial and tax reporting, and internal audit supervision for 19 public registrants and several private real estate partnerships.
-Ms. Moon is a CPA and began her career in 1991 with Deloitte & Touche LLP.
+Ms. Moon has served as Chief Accounting Officer since 2007, Executive Vice President since 2025, and Treasurer since 2023.
+She possesses over 30 years of experience in accounting and reporting for public companies.
+At Piedmont, she is responsible for all treasury, general ledger accounting, SEC, and tax reporting functions.
+Her prior roles include Vice President and Chief Accounting Officer at Piedmont's former advisor, Chief Accounting Officer at Wells Real Estate Investment Trust, Inc. in 2007, Chief Accounting Officer at NetBank, Inc. from 1999 to 2002, and Senior Director-Financial Planning & Analysis at Lexisnexis Risk Assets, Inc. in 2005.
+She began her career in 1991 at Deloitte & Touche LLP as a Senior Manager.

 AI Analysis | Feedback